seqcode/miniMDS/README.md

 The miniMDS algorithm creates partitions in the high-resolution data and performs MDS on each partition individually.
 A greater number of partitions can increase speed but also reduce accuracy.
 On the other hand, for very sparse data a greater number of partitions can actually increase accuracy.
 If your output appears "clumpy", increase the number of partitions.

-The number of partitions cannot be set directly because partitions are created empirically to maximize clustering of the data.
-However, the degree of clustering of the data can be tweaked with the following parameters:
+The number of partitions cannot be set directly because partitions are created empirically to maximize structureing of the data.
+However, the degree of structureing of the data can be tweaked with the following parameters:

 >-m: minimum partition size (as a fraction of the data).
 Default = 0.05
 >